SylviaOne/Repo-hub/README.md

-## I’m only familiar with 25 letters in the English language.
-I don’t know why.
+## The word queue is ironic.
+It's just q with a bunch of silent letters waiting in line.